resoluteworks/alkemy/README.md

 ```

+### Using native Kotest assertions
-Lastly, any Kotest assertions can be used natively in combination with the Alkemy or Selenium objects.
+Any Kotest assertions can be used natively in combination with the Alkemy or Selenium objects.

 ```kotlin
     "using native Kotest assertions" {